microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Specify the required passwords and note the password requirements.

+> [!NOTE]
-💡 For the Passwords you can either select your choice or check the secrets within the KeyVault to reuse the password.
+> For the Username and Password you can either select a combination of your choice or check the secrets within the KeyVault.

 ![image](./img/mig10.png)